DIRECTOR OF SPIRITUAL LIFE

 As head of the Office of Spiritual Life, the new Director will:

-- Make the resources and services of the Office of Spiritual Life available to all of the College’s religious groups and lead this office such that it serves the needs of the campus and Galesburg community.
+Make the resources and services of the Office of Spiritual Life available to all of the College’s religious groups, and to lead this office such that it serves the needs of the campus and Galesburg community.

-Qualifications.
-A master’s degree in Pastoral Counseling, Divinity, Theology, Religious Studies or an equivalent.
+.
+Candidates from all faith traditions are encouraged to apply.
+A master’s degree in Pastoral Counseling, Divinity, Theology, Religious Studies or an equivalent is required.
 Candidates must be ordained or otherwise credentialed by a recognized religious order and qualified to officiate religious/spiritual services and rites.
 Previous formal experience with young adult ministry and demonstrated enthusiasm for supporting diversity of religious/spiritual identities and intersectional identities are essential.
 Candidates must be intentionally open and thoughtful in working with those of faiths other than their own, those who claim no faith tradition and those who are questioning.
-Candidates must have an interest in working directly with students of diverse cultural, socioeconomic and religious backgrounds, as well as engaging and partnering formally and informally with local spiritual leaders.
+Candidates must have an interest in community engagement and working directly with students of diverse cultural, socioeconomic and religious backgrounds, as well as engaging and partnering formally and informally with local spiritual leaders.
 Candidates should manifest an appreciation for the holistic student experience in a residential college setting with a respect and understanding of shifting demographics as it relates to the intersectionality of lived experiences, especially those pertaining to racial identities, gender identities and sexual orientations.
 Candidates should have the ability and readiness to accommodate extended work hours, including evening and weekend professional obligations.

 Review of candidate materials will begin immediately and continue until the appointment.
 A complete application will include a letter of interest, a curriculum vitae or résumé and contact information for five professional references who can speak about the candidate’s qualifications for this appointment.
 Named referees will not be contacted without the candidate’s prior consent.
-Tatiana Spottiswoode of C. V. O’Boyle, Jr. LLC is leading the search.
-Expressions of interest, applications, nominations and inquiries should be directed to Miss Spottiswoode at firstname.lastname@example.org.
+Chuck O’Boyle of C. V. O’Boyle, Jr. LLC is leading the search.
+Expressions of interest, applications, nominations and inquiries should be directed to Mr. O’Boyle at email@example.com.